Registration FAQ

 EIT Applicants (CEAB accredited degree): Allow up to 15 business days

-Mobility applicants (already registered in another province or territory): Typically, 3 to 5 business days, but may take up to approximately 10 business days depending on when responses are received from other provincial/territorial regulators.
+Mobility applicants (already registered in another province or territory): May take up to approximately 20 business days depending on when responses are received from other provincial/territorial regulators.

 • What category of registration should I apply for?

-To apply for first time Professional Licensure, you must have acceptable academics (undergraduate degree in engineering or geoscience), and at least 4 years of experience.
+If you have acceptable academics (undergraduate degree in engineering or geoscience), and at least 4 years of engineering or geoscience experience, apply for Professional Licensure.
 You will need to demonstrate your experience through the completion of a competency-based assessment

 If you have the required academic qualifications for professional licensure but do not yet have enough experience, you should apply as an engineer-in-training or a geoscientist-in-training and maintain that category until you have the required experience.